 7. The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers by Ben Horowitz

 Ben Horowitz, the founder of Andreessen Horowitz and one of Silicon Valley’s most experienced entrepreneurs, offers his advice on building and managing a startup in the book.
+Even though it targets primarily founders; PMs would benefit a lot from reading this book since the challenges this book talks about (from time management and driving workplace productivity; to challenging stakeholders; to inspiring people; to managing performance) all overlap with the sort of challenges PMs face too.
 The book is also one of the few that address the toughest problems that confront managers every day and relays Ben’s practical wisdom on how to solve them.
 Even the most experienced product professionals out there will find valuable, actionable, and insightful advice on business strategy and planning in the book.

 8. Beautiful Evidence by Edward Tufte